 Section E provides information on the composition and quality of the Company's own funds and material changes in own funds composition during the year, as well as its capital management policy.
 The Company maintains robust and sufficient capital to ensure the safety and stability of the Company whilst meeting regulatory and other business needs.

 In order for the Company's capital base to provide security against material shocks, the Company would normally expect to hold sufficient capital to maintain a significant economic surplus.
 Available capital comprises total equity, and eligible Tier 2 and Tier 3 capital under Solvency II.

 The Solvency II surplus represents the excess of the Company's total eligible own funds over the Solvency Capital Requirement (SCR).
 The Solvency II coverage is calculated as the ratio of the Company's total eligible own funds to the SCR.
 Both metrics are defined by the regulations.
 During the year, the company ensured compliance with Solvency II requirements including maintaining capital resources above the SCR and the Minimum Capital Requirement (MCR).
-As at 31 December 2022, the Standard Formula SCR is £157.5m covered by £340.4m of capital resources thus providing a healthy 216% coverage ratio.
-The MCR was £70.9m.
+As at 31 December 2023, the Standard Formula SCR is £177.8m, covered by £293.3m of capital resources thus providing a 165% coverage ratio.
+The drop in coverage ratio from prior year is driven by a reduction in ancillary own funds as the letter of credit nominal was reduced from £80m to £20m to avoid holding an excessive amount of nominal.
+The MCR was £80.0m.
 The Company has permission to use a Transitional Measure on Technical Provisions which currently has no impact on the Solvency II results.